quantumopticslkb-user/LKB_mkdocs/docs/admin/orders.md

 Once you finish your basket, you need to **ask for a quote** and not try to finish the order like you would do for a personnal buy.
 There is usually a button somewhere at the end of the procedure, or you can directly contact the sales with an email.
 This is important because if you launch an order without first getting a quote, you may receive stuff that you will not be able to pay afterwards !

 !!! info
+    The company may ask for the **VAT number** of the lab (TVA in French).
+These are the numbers depending on the credit that you use:<br>
+    - CNRS : TVA FR40180089013<br>
+    - SU : TVA FR90130023385<br>

+!!! info
     For **Thorlabs** orders, it depends on the credit you use: <br>
     <br>
     (1) if **SU credit**: <br>